Mo-elnady2021/Mo-elnady2021/README.md

 - 📫 How to reach me **mohammedannaldy@gmail.com**

-- ⚡ Fun fact **I aspire to make a significant impact in the field of Full Stack Development by creating integrated software solutions that meet user needs and leveraging the latest technologies to build innovative and scalable projects.**
+- ⚡ I aspire to make a significant impact in the field of Full Stack Development by creating integrated software solutions that meet user needs and leveraging the latest technologies to build innovative and scalable projects.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">